Cloud-Code-Academy/job-application-tracker-temitayo-mark-mike/QUICK_START.md

-# Quick Start Commands for Temitayo's Capstone Project
+# Quick Start Commands for Capstone Project

 # Copy and paste these commands one by one in Command Prompt or VS Code Terminal